 (Most, but not all, of these covers were made by Susanne Johansson.)

-The latest entry in the Piracy is Liberation series is a stand-alone story set a good while after book 011; Piracy is Liberation zine 0001: Algorhythm.
+I also started making Piracy is Liberation zines, as stand-alone stories taken from previous or future books.
+The first one, Piracy is Liberation zine 0001: Algorhythm is set in the future, and will probably be redrawn and fit into book 016.
 Like book 010, it’s an experiment in storytelling as it can be read as an association-based hypertext, kind of like a choose-your-own-adventure book, if you remember those.

-You can read more at the dedicated site, elftorp.com/freeinformation, including quotes about the comic from other creators I admire a lot.
+You can read more about Piracy is Liberation at the dedicated site, elftorp.com/freeinformation, including quotes about the comic from other creators I admire a lot.

 Outside of Piracy is Liberation, I also tell other stories that are a bit shorter.
 Maybe some of them will grow later, I have some plans for sequels, but so far there are no major story arcs stretching over a whole series of books.
 These are what I would say the main works of that kind: